-(v) Performance-based share-based payments
+(v) Share-based payments

-The Group's Management awards employees with bonuses in the form of shares and share options on a discretionary basis.
+The Group's Management awards employees with bonuses in the form of shares and share options on a discretionary basis and after taking into account the current legal framework.
 Non-performance related shares vest in the period granted.
 Share based payments that are contingent upon the achievement of a performance and service condition, vest only if both conditions are satisfied.